Potatso National Park (香格里拉国家公园—普达措, Pudacuo National Park) is the first national park in mainland China and was inaugurated on June 21, 2007.

 Matsuake is also considered important as a local specialty and a source of income.
 It is a famous fungus containing a number of amino acids which are indispensable for the human body.
 In addition to its delicious taste, it is of great medicinal value, especially to cancer patients.
 However, it is difficult to grow mastsuake artificially and the Japanese have tried artificial plantation for nearly one hundred years but in vain.
 Therefore, matsuake appears to be increasingly precious and expensive.
 The Potatso National Park is a major matsuake production area and it exports up to 800 tons every year.

-The Bita Lake also has religious significance among Tibetan people, as the landscape here presents the “eight lucky symbols” of the Tibetan Buddhism.
-The symbols are known as the wheel of scripture, white snail, umbrella, stone pillar with scriptures, lotus, sacred vase, holy fish and lucky knots.
-With some imagination, it is not very difficult for people to find out the “eight symbols” implied in the patterns of the islet, lake, mountains, trees, spring, fish and intertwining brooks.
+The Bita Lake also has religious significance among Tibetan people, as the landscape here presents the “eight lucky symbols” of Tibetan Buddhism.
+The symbols are known as the wheel of scripture, white snail, umbrella, stone pillar with scriptures, lotus, sacred vase, holy fish, and lucky knots.
+With some imagination, it is not very difficult for people to find out the “eight symbols” implied in the patterns of the islet, lake, mountains, trees, spring, fish, and intertwining brooks.
 This adds to the cultural attractiveness of Potatso National Park.

 In Potatso National Park, people can enjoy the different scenery in the four seasons.
-In spring, one is intoxicated in blossoming flowers on alpine meadows.
+In spring, one is intoxicated by blossoming flowers on alpine meadows.
 In summer, boundless green makes it cool and comfortable to stay.
-In autumn, the forests are decorated with richest colors in the world.
+In autumn, the forests are decorated with the richest colors in the world.
 While in winter, the land looks mysterious with the barren land covered by snow.

-With crystal-clear water and fresh air, blue sky, dense forests and singing birds, it’s no wonder that the Potatso National Park is compared to a fairyland free from pollution.
+With crystal-clear water and fresh air, blue sky, dense forests, and singing birds, it’s no wonder that the Potatso National Park is compared to a fairyland free from pollution.

 Words and Expressions